-Our program serves high school students who have recently arrived to the United States and are new to the English language.
-Our program also serves students that speak a second language and have qualified for our ELL program.
+The Rich Township High School District 227 English Learners program serves high school students who may require supports to strengthen their language proficiency.
 We provide a full schedule for all students, regardless of language background or when they enter the program.
 Students are placed in one of four levels based on their English proficiency.

-To provide English Language Learners instruction that leads to the mastery of the Illinois and Common Core State Standards in the areas of Language Arts, Math, Science, and Social Studies through Sheltered Instruction.
+- To provide English Learners instruction that leads to the mastery of the Illinois and Common Core State Standards in the areas of Language Arts, Math, Science, and Social Studies through Sheltered Instruction.

-To provide parents of English Language Learners the opportunity to participate and support their child’s educational experience and the opportunity to shape the district’s English Language Learner program.
+- To provide parents of English Learners the opportunity to participate and support their child’s educational experience and the opportunity to shape the district’s English Language Learner program.

-To analyze student achievement annually and determine needed resources to ensure that English Language Learners are effectively served in ELD and in their core content courses.
+- To analyze student achievement annually and determine needed resources to ensure that English Learners are effectively served in ELD and in their core content courses.

 If you are looking for free Adult ESL / GED classes, please contact: